agladysh/w-ai/docs/PD001-forms.md

 5. Ideally, same for architectural level
 6. Etc.

-> [!IMPORTANT] As or-q operates on actions and inputs, business process operates on forms and business processeses
+> [!IMPORTANT] As OR-Q operates on actions and inputs, business process operates on forms and business processeses
 > (where filling out a form shape is a primitive business process, algorithmic inputs are filled out by micro-forms)

 Therefore (using arktype-esque notation for schema):